grammyjs/website/site/docs/guide/files.md

 All you need to remember is: **create an instance of `InputFile` and pass it to any method to send a file**.
 Instances of `InputFile` can be passed to all methods that accept sending files by upload.

-::: warning InputFile constructor types
+::: warning InputFile Constructor Types
 Note that the [grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#InputFile) for `InputFile` lists only the types that are available on Deno.
 If you use grammY on Node.js, check out the respective type definition or implementation, or trust TypeScript.
 :::